-For Los Angeles locals, Venice has always been a cheery, dirty microcosm daycation.
+For Los Angeles locals, Venice has always been both a cheery and dirty daycation spot.
 The beach is filled with decades-old locals who are mostly leathery hippies, peacefully maintaining it as their own, plus a permanently homeless population just looking for a grassy spot to get drunk and nap.

-Ever since the gangs of the 90s were priced out by techies and "creative professionals" creeping in from neighboring white-bread Santa Monica and yacht-bread Marina Del Ray, there’s been a calm, commercial peace with the police, allowing the street vendors to hawk their handmade wares.
+Ever since the gangs of the 90s were priced out by techies and "creative professionals" creeping in from neighbouring white-bread Santa Monica and yacht-bred Marina del Ray, there’s been a calm, commercial peace with the police, allowing the street vendors to hawk their handmade wares.

-The relatively recent noise ordinance allows the LAPD to stop the drumming, but in doing so effectively pushes the crowd off the beach, despite their right to stay until midnight, sans “excessive noise."
+The relatively recent noise ordinance allows the LAPD to stop the drumming, but in doing so it effectively pushes the crowd off the beach, despite their right to stay until midnight, as long as they're not making “excessive noise".
 Mark continued, “Now, you’re not allowed to smoke weed or drink alcohol, and you’re definitely not allowed to throw glass at police officers.”

-Something crackled over the radio and Mark excused himself before gunning it towards the boardwalk.
-Three more SUVs whipped past me with their lights blaring, and some ten officers piled out to descend on a potentially homeless guy and his unleashed dog.
+Something crackled over the radio, and Mark excused himself before gunning it toward the boardwalk.
+Three more cop cars whipped past me with their lights blaring, and some ten officers piled out to descend on a potentially homeless guy and his unleashed dog.
 Clearly, he was a local.

-The latest ordinances—and the increased police force—were bolstered by a wealthy community looking to preserve the cultural epicenter they’d paid through the nose to live in, missing the point that the original community existed solely because of a lack of such ordinances.
-Hippies, performance artists, street vendors, and that guy on roller-skates playing Hendrix see curfews and permits as antithetical to their very existence.
+The latest ordinances – and the increased police force – were bolstered by a wealthy community looking to preserve the cultural epicentre they’d paid through the nose to live in, missing the point that the original community existed solely because of a lack of such ordinances.
+Hippies, performance artists, street vendors and that guy on roller skates playing Hendrix see curfews and permits as antithetical to their very existence.

 The 66-year-old "Eagle Soaring Chief" of Venice Beach wore a security officer badge on his tattered, open shirt.
 He looked like he’d been ripening in the sun for the past 12 years.

-“I’ve been here for 66 years, [the police] just showed up six days, six minutes ago.
-I don’t blame them, but hey I don’t want alcoholics on this beach either.
+“I’ve been here for 66 years; [the police] just showed up six days, six minutes ago.
+I don’t blame them, and hey, I don’t want alcoholics on this beach either.
 I don’t want drug addicts on this beach.
-If I catch anybody fighting it—see my teeth?
+If I catch anybody fighting – see my teeth?
 That’s why they’re all knocked out, sir.”

 The Chief explained that the previous week’s altercation was the result of three “knucklehead” drummers nobody knew, and that the police crackdown was in response to three plastic bottles thrown from the boardwalk, not glass.